 However, the U.S. has been raising alarms since 2013 that the Russians have developed a new, mobile, ground-launched cruise missile that violates the treaty.

-On December 4, the U.S. formally declared Russia in material breach of the treaty and said the U.S. would suspend its obligations in 60 days unless Russia returned to full and verifiable compliance.
+In December 2018, the U.S. formally declared Russia in material breach of the treaty and said the U.S. would suspend its obligations in 60 days unless Russia returned to full and verifiable compliance.

 Secretary of State Mike Pompeo, speaking in Brussels after a meeting with NATO ministers, said, “Russia’s actions gravely undermine American national security and that of our allies and partners,” and they put in danger the lives of tens of thousands of American troops in Europe and the millions of Americans living and working “alongside many more millions of Europeans.”

 The Russians for four years denied they had such a missile while the United States raised the issue more than 30 times with Russian counterparts at all levels of government.